gsalaman/wow_bank_vault/README.md

 We've got an RGB LED strip to drive the "shape" symbols, and an RGB LED ring as our key game indicator.

 Inside the key puzzle is a light-up arcade button.
-We give 5v (always on) to this.
+We give 5v (always on) to this, as well as routing the wires to Pin 11 (button B)

 The vault is driven by a 12V solenoid, triggered by a transistor circuit controlled by Microbit pin 8.